Every spring I teach Victorian poetry, Tennyson, Browning, Arnold, and Hopkins.

 The mighty Donald Trump.

 Robert Browning, on the other hand, is easier on our ears.
-Although the mad men in his gallery of monologists employ rhyme, the pauses in the middle of the lines – caesura is the technical term – and the fact that a line often tumbles without pause onto the next line – enjambment – mean that the reader swallows the rhymes, softening them.
+Although the mad men in his gallery of monologists employ rhyme, the pauses in the middle of the lines – caesura is the technical term – and the fact that a line often tumbles without pause onto the next line – enjambment – means that the reader swallows the rhymes, softening them.

 Here is one of Browning’s characters making sure his lover will be spending the night.